 Following a methodological review in 2024 (for full details see the separate appendment document), the 2022 and 2023 data was re-processed.
-In light of the fact that 2021 consisted of just 9 months of data and 2022 and 2023 utilise an improved methodology, comparisons should be treated with caution.
+In light of the fact that 2021 consisted of just 9 months of data and 2022 utilises an improved methodology, comparisons should be treated with caution.